-Ghost Followers: The Ultimate Instagram Engagement Killer
+Remove Ghost Followers Instagram: The Top Engagement Killer

+When posts don’t get enough engagement, it might not be you.
+Sometimes, it’s because of pesky little things called ghost followers.
 It’s easy to rejoice when you get a new follower.
-Maybe you’re finally getting your big break, and people are starting to discover you on Instagram, right?
-But an uptick in your follower count isn’t always good, especially when your new fans turn out to be fake followers.
+But an uptick in your follower count isn’t always good.
+Especially when your new fans turn out to be fake followers.

 The most common reason for having too many ghost followers is that you bought fake followers from ghost follower apps.
-These apps usually give you low-quality bot accounts to increase followers instead of helping you reach people organically.
+These apps usually give you low-quality bot Instagram accounts to increase followers instead of helping you reach people organically.

 Now, you’re probably thinking, what is a ghost follower even doing in your follower base?
 You never bought any fake followers from third-party apps, so why are they following you?